yaelshneor/reverse-engineering-writeups/wonderland2/README.md

     res.extend(val.to_bytes(4, "little"))

 print(res)

+---

-🎯 Solution
+## 🎯 Solution

 (,&.a6:$a03##+&a)->$

+---

-🏁 Conclusion
+## 🏁 Conclusion

-The key insight of this challenge is recognizing that the binary operates on 32-bit DWORD chunks rather than individual characters.
+The key insight is that the binary operates on 32-bit DWORD blocks instead of individual characters.

-Once identified, the entire challenge reduces to a simple reversible XOR operation over block-aligned memory.
+Once this is identified, the challenge reduces to a simple reversible XOR operation at block level.